tiredofit/docker-db-backup/README.md

 This will build a container for backing up multiple type of DB Servers

-Currently backs up CouchDB, InfluxDB, MySQL, MongoDB, Postgres, Redis, Rethink servers.
+Currently backs up CouchDB, InfluxDB, MySQL, MongoDB, Postgres, Redis servers.

 * dump to local filesystem or backup to S3 Compatible services
 * select database user and password